What Is Equine Therapy?

 Where to Find Equine Therapy

 Despite equine therapy’s long history, dating back to 1969 in the U.S., it has recently been taken more seriously in the past few decades.
 This is partially due to its popularity among celebrities.
 However, the therapy has grown and more and more everyday people are beginning to use it as part of their recovery, be it from addiction or some other ailment.
-If you are, or know someone, who failed at recovery before, it’s possible you just didn’t find the right treatment.

 If you or someone you love suffer from addiction, equine therapy may help in recovery.
 Finding somewhere near you, however, can be difficult, especially if you’re located in a metropolitan area.
 If you’re interested in a treatment center with equine therapy, but don’t know where to look, reach out to a dedicated treatment specialist today.
 They can help you find the best center for you based off what specific treatments you’re looking for.